rosell-dk/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.12.0 =
+Multisite support and a new operation mode

 = 0.11.3 =
 Fixed several bugs.
 You should update :)